sonarneha17/School-Website/README.md

 # School-Website
 This is our sponsored group project for diploma final year.
 This website is created for ZP Girls School located at kalwn.
-Please go through the attachments.
+Click on index.php to run the website.

 Thank you!